 I Own This Stolen Land is work-in-progress.
 Its first phase uses photography, text, and performance on video to question the landscape in which I live.
-It aims to enrich the custom of Land Acknowledgements in the context of actual land ownership.
 What are the meanings of owning land when the title to it originates in settler-colonial genocide?
 What are my responsibilities?
 What are the threats to and stresses on the land?
-Later phases will attempt to repair the present in collaboration with the descendants of the Indigenous former inhabitants, inform a desire to repair the present?
+Later phases will attempt to repair the present in collaboration with the descendants of the Indigenous former inhabitants, by thinking of the seventh generation to come.

-I’ve come to appreciate that Indigenous peoples have a reciprocal rather than an exploitative relationship to land and to each other.
 As the new owner of this picturesque forest and field, I am both a beneficiary of genocide and a fallible agent of capitalism.
-I am developing creative strategies to explore and uncover radical understandings of my opportunities and responsibilities.
+I need creative strategies to explore and uncover radical understandings of my opportunities and responsibilities.
+I’ve come to appreciate that Indigenous peoples have a reciprocal rather than an exploitative relationship to land and to each other; I hope this work will follow those precepts.

 In this initial phase of the project, the text I Own This Stolen Land appears in the landscape whole or in fragments.
 The word "Stolen" is then replaced by other words, created with materials to hand: snow, fence wire, vegetation, upcycled lumber, etc. The word “Land” is simply represented by the setting.
 Many of the images are layered blends of several photographs.
-The project is envisioned as an installation in which the images will hang in pairs or clusters, together with performance videos and interviews.
+This first phase of the project is envisioned as an installation in which the images will hang in pairs or clusters, together with performance videos and interviews.